peteroupc/peteroupc.github.io/graphics.md

 - game consoles (handheld and for TVs) released before 2000, and
 - the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics capability.

-A game may impose further resource limits to those specifications (for example, to reduce the maximum number of 3D polygons, to disallow polygons, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
+A game may impose further resource limits to those specifications (for example, to reduce the maximum number of 3D triangles, to disallow 3D rendering, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
 I would also be interested in learning about a free and open-source graphics library that implements this specification.[^11]  Examples of optional constraints are the following:

 - The game is limited to the 16 colors of the so-called _VGA palette_.
     - In the 8-bit-per-component format, this palette's colors are: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.